I believe the world is beautiful, and that poetry, like bread, is for everyone. —Roque Dalton

 Toasted pine nuts (optional)

-In a large sauté pan, heat a few tablespoons of extra-virgin olive oil over low heat.
-Add the tomatoes and season with salt.
+In a large sauté pan, heat a few tablespoons of extra-virgin olive oil over medium-low heat.
+Using a fine cheese grater, grate the garlic cloves into the sauce (or finely dice them).
+When the garlic is fragrant (about one minute), add the tomatoes and season with a pinch of salt.
 Let them cook until their juices have been released and their skins are tender, about 15 to 20 minutes.
 You want a natural sauce to start forming before cooking the pasta.

 Bring a large pot of water to a boil, season generously with salt, and cook the linguini for 5-6 minutes.
 Drain, reserving 2 cups of the starchy liquid.
 If you used a big enough pan for the tomatoes, add the linguini on top.
 Otherwise, pour the linguini back in the pot you cooked it in, then pour the tomatoes on top, add in about 1 cup of the water, and crank the heat up.
 You want the cooking liquid and tomato juices to bubble away for a few minutes.
 It also helps to add some grated Parmesan cheese to help thicken the sauce.
 Add more water if it seems dry, and cook until the pasta is perfectly tender and a luxurious sauce has been formed.